Laufire/ec/docs/design.rst

 Design
 =======

-    **private** is a module launcher.
+    **ec** is a module launcher.
 It's a simpler and better implementatoin of commander.
 It is designed to shed some feature creep and to provide a better UX.

 Design Goals
 ------------